Janice Forsyth, President

 What are you passionate about?

-I am obsessed with learning relationships and experiences that cause growth and shifts in thinking.
-I believe every child has the right to a childhood full of play, and that the adults around them should model what joy this brings.
+I am passionate about fostering learning relationships and experiences that drive growth and inspire new perspectives.
+I believe every child deserves a childhood filled with play, and that adults should model the joy that comes from it.

 What do you do in your spare time?